signnow/SignNow.NET/README.md

 More examples: [Get document history][document_history example]

 ## <a name="template"></a>Template
 ### <a name="create-template"></a>Create Template by flattening the existing Document

-Set required TemplateName and DocumentId properties in request to create the SignNow Template.
+Set required templateName and documentId parameters to create the SignNow Template.

 ```csharp
 public static class DocumentExamples